-Summary of Duties: WSU Information Security Services is looking for a dedicated, innovative, and detail-oriented Data Security Analyst.
-You will contribute to WSU's operational information security efforts in helping to keep our students, faculty, and staff safe and secure online.
-You'll be an innovative creator who will design and implement processes and technologies that will improve the effectiveness, efficiency, and timeliness of operational security capabilities and services.
-You'll be responsible for ensuring that operational security services are provided consistently and within established delivery timeframes.
+Summary of Duties: The Data Security Analyst 3 position will contribute to WSU's operational information security efforts in helping to keep our students, faculty, and staff safe and secure online.
+This position will be an innovative creator who will design and implement processes and technologies that will improve the effectiveness, efficiency, and timeliness of operational security capabilities and services.
+This position will be responsible for ensuring that operational security services are provided consistently and within established delivery timeframes.

-You will work as part of the larger Information Security Services Team to provide expert technical security consulting and support both in the central Information Technology Services area and to departmental IT organizations throughout the University.
-You'll also work as part of the larger Information Security Services Team to ensure technical security risks are appropriately mitigated during the planning and implementation of new information systems.
+This position will work as part of the larger Information Security Services Team to provide expert technical security consulting and support both in the central Information Technology Services area and to departmental IT organizations throughout the University.
+This position will also work as part of the larger Information Security Services Team to ensure technical security risks are appropriately mitigated during the planning and implementation of new information systems.

 Required Qualifications: A Bachelors degree and three (3) years professional experience OR a combination of education and experience totaling seven (7) years from which comparable knowledge and abilities are acquired.